-Each module takes 2 hours to complete and features videos, lessons and exercises that give you an overview of a different aspect of climate change!
+Each module takes two hours to complete and features videos, lessons and exercises that give you an overview of a different aspect of climate change!

 Director, Climate Prediction and Adaptation, World Meteorological Organization (WMO)

 Prior to joining WMO, Maxx led the Disaster Risk Reduction and Recovery Team and was a policy and partnerships advisor at the United Nations Development Programme.
-He was previously a Research Scientist in the International Research Institute for Climate and Society (IRI) at Columbia University in New York.
-Before that he worked at the World Bank Disaster Management Facility and at the U.S. Agency for International Development's Office of U.S. Foreign Disaster Assistance.
-He has designed, managed and contributed to disaster and risk management programs in Africa, Latin America and Asia and has authored numerous papers on disaster reduction and climate-related topics.
+He was previously a Research Scientist at the International Research Institute for Climate and Society (IRI) at Columbia University in New York.
+Before that, he worked at the World Bank Disaster Management Facility and at the U.S. Agency for International Development's Office of U.S. Foreign Disaster Assistance.
+He has designed, managed and contributed to disaster and risk management programmes in Africa, Latin America and Asia, and has written numerous papers on disaster reduction and climate-related topics.

 Team Leader, LDC Unit, National Adaptation Plans and Policy, Adaptation Programme, UNFCCC Secretariat